Kevin-Mould/Poker-Caculator/README.md

 Being aggressive in poker (raising) is never the wrong play, but might be sub-optimal compared to other options.

-This software complies with Pokerstars' permitted tools and services guidelines available at https://www.pokerstarsnj.com/poker/room/prohibited/
+This software should comply with rule 1 of Pokerstars' permitted tools and services guidelines available at https://www.pokerstarsnj.com/poker/room/prohibited/

 ![](Pictures/AcceptableSoftware.PNG)